 How to create exceptions to the Intune Mobile Application Management (MAM) data transfer policy

 As an administrator, you can create exceptions to the Intune Mobile Application Management (MAM) data transfer policy.
 An exception allows you to specifically choose which unmanaged apps can transfer data to and from managed apps.
-The unmanaged apps that you include in the exception list must be trusted by IT.
+Your IT must trust the unmanaged apps that you include in the exception list.

 You are responsible for making changes to the data transfer exception policy.
 Additions to this policy allow unmanaged apps (apps that are not managed by Intune) to access data protected by managed apps.
 This access to protected data may result in data security leaks.
 Only add data transfer exceptions for apps that your organization must use, but that do not support Intune APP (Application Protection Policies).
 Additionally, only add exceptions for apps that you do not consider to be data leak risks.

-Within an Intune Application Protection Policy, setting Allow app to transfer data to other apps to Policy managed apps means that the app can transfer data only to apps that are managed by Intune.
-If you need to allow data transfer to specific apps that don't support Intune APP, you can create exceptions to this policy by using Select apps to exempt.
+Within an Intune Application Protection Policy, setting Allow app to transfer data to other apps to Policy managed apps means that the app can transfer data only to apps managed by Intune.
+If you need to allow data to be transferred to specific apps that don't support Intune APP, you can create exceptions to this policy by using Select apps to exempt.
 Exemptions allow applications managed by Intune to invoke unmanaged applications based on URL protocol (iOS) or package name (Android).
 By default, Intune adds vital native applications to this list of exceptions.

 Modifying or adding to the data transfer policy exceptions doesn't impact other App Protection Policies, such as cut, copy, and paste restrictions.

 iOS data transfer exceptions